sebek78/snnotebook/README.md

 This is a to-do-list type app that manages a bunch of short notes.

-This project is building by me to practice AngularJS (version 1.7.5 now).
+Due to the job reasons I building this project to practice AngularJS (version 1.7.5 now).

 ## Live version